JakeRoggenbuck/auto-clock-speed/README.md

 SUBCOMMANDS:
     get-freq
+    get-governors
     get-turbo
     help             Prints this message or the help of the given subcommand(s)
 ```